dbt-labs/corp/msa.md

 ## LIMITATION OF LIABILITY

 **The services and the work product of  Fishtown Analytics are sold "as is."
-In all circumstances, the Fishtown Analytics' maximum liability to Client for damages for any and all causes whatsoever, and Client's maximum remedy, regardless of the form of action, whether in contract, tort or otherwise, shall be limited to Fishtown Analytics' net profit in connection with services provided during the preceding 12 months.
+In all circumstances, Fishtown Analytics' maximum liability to Client for damages for any and all causes whatsoever, and Client's maximum remedy, regardless of the form of action, whether in contract, tort or otherwise, shall be limited to Fishtown Analytics' net profit in connection with services provided during the preceding 12 months.
 Although Fishtown Analytics will perform services in accordance with this Agreement, it cannot, due to the nature of its work, guarantee any particular outcome or result.**

 **In no event shall Fishtown Analytics be liable for any lost data or content, lost profits, business interruption or for any indirect, incidental, special, consequential, exemplary or punitive damages arising out of or relating to the materials or the services provided by Fishtown Analytics, even if Fishtown Analytics has been advised of the possibility of such damages.**